 Cultural resources are any prehistoric or historic district, site, building, structure, or objects considered important to a culture or community for scientific, traditional, religious, or other purposes.
 These resources are protected and identified under several federal laws and EOs including the Archaeological and Historic Preservation Act of 1974 (54 USC Section 312501-312508 et seq.), the American Indian Religious Freedom Act of 1978 (42 USC Section 1996), the Archaeological Resources Protection Act of 1979, as amended (16 USC Sections 470aa-470mm), the Native American Graves Protection and Repatriation Act of 1990 (25 USC Sections 3001-3013), and the National Historic Preservation Act (NHPA) (54 USC Section 300101 et seq.) and its implementing regulations (36 CFR Part 800).
-The NHPA requires federal agencies to consider the effects of federal undertakings on historic properties prior to deciding or taking an action and integrate historic preservation values into their decision-making process, as set forth in 36 CFR Part 800.
+The NHPA requires federal agencies to consider the effects of federal undertakings on historic properties prior to deciding or taking an action and integrate historic preservation values into their decision-making process.
+Federal agencies fulfill this requirement by completing the NHPA Section 106 consultation process, as set forth in 36 CFR Part 800.
 NHPA Section 106 also requires agencies to consult with federally recognized American Indian tribes with a vested interest in the undertaking.
 NHPA Section 106 requires all federal agencies to seek to avoid, minimize, or mitigate adverse effects to historic properties (36 CFR Section 800.1(a)).